minazaher/ecommerce/README.md

 3. Set the database properties in the `application.properties` file.

-4. Build the application with Maven
+4. Build the application with Maven.

-5. Run the application:
+5. Run the application.

 6. Access the application at `http://localhost:8080`.